Donders-Institute/bidscoin/docs/tutorial.rst

 -  Check your ``bids/code/bidscoin/bidscoiner.log`` and ``bids/code/bidscoin/bidscoiner.errors`` files for any errors or warnings
 -  Compare the results in your ``bids/sub-*`` subject folders with the in ``bids_ref`` reference result.
 Are the file and foldernames the same?
 Also check the json sidecar files of the fieldmaps.
 Do they have the right "EchoTime" and "IntendedFor" fields?
--  What happens if you re-run the ``bidscoiner`` command?
+-  What happens if you re-run the `bidscoiner <workflow.html#step-2-running-the-bidscoiner>`__ command?
 Are the same subjects processed again?
 Re-run "sub-001".
 -  Inspect the ``bids/participants.tsv`` file and decide if it is ok.
 -  Update the ``dataset_description.json`` and ``README`` files in your ``bids`` folder
 -  As a final step, run the `bids-validator <https://bids-standard.github.io/bids-validator/>`__ on your ``~/bids_tutorial`` folder.
 Are you completely ready now to share this dataset?